marklogic-community/grove-vue-visjs-graph/README.markdown

 All component properties are automatically monitored for changes via the `Observer` pattern.
 Computed properties are automatically recalculated when a depending property gets changed, but really only when it changes!

-## Adding interaction with MarkLogic
+## Adding interaction with MarkLogic for VisjsGraph

 The component includes a library that can make appropriate MarkLogic calls to `/v1/graphs/sparql`.
 Eventually, we would like to replace this library with a default Grove middle-tier endpoint.
 For now, you'll need to enable the legacy proxy (the `whitelistProxyRoute` from the `legacy-routes` package) in Grove.
 You can find the config in `middle-tier/routes/index.js`: